-3.50.190 - Review and Adjustment Of Rates.
+3.50.190 - Review and Adjustment of Rates.

-(1. The fees and rates set forth in the Rate Study may be reviewed and adjusted by the city council as it deems necessary and appropriate in conjunction with the annual budget process so that adjustments, if any, will be effective at the first of the calendar year subsequent to budget period under review.

-2. Annually, and prior to the first day of January, the director shall adjust the fees by the same percentage change as in the most recent annual change of the Construction Cost Index published in the Engineering News Record.)
+- 1. The fees and rates set forth in the Rate Study may be reviewed and adjusted by the city council as it deems necessary and appropriate in conjunction with the annual budget process so that adjustments, if any, will be effective at the first of the calendar year subsequent to budget period under review. - Annually, and prior to the first day of January, the community development director shall calculate and adjust the Impact fees by the same percentage change as in the most recent annual change of the Construction Cost Index published in the Engineering News Record.
+A copy of the adjusted impact fee rates shall be provided to the City Council, and kept on file with the City Clerk, but the adjusted rates shall become effective without further Council review.